KingGenius5/Trollbot/README.md

 ### Using the Blur Tool

-Clone the repo, go to `chrome://extensions`, enable `Developer Mode`, and load the unpacked extension.
+First, clone the repo, go to `chrome://extensions`, enable `Developer Mode`, and load the unpacked extension.

 ### To change what words get blurred, go into the content.js file and edit the array.